Abbotsford, British Columbia: Other sports

 From 2012 and 2013, the BC Angels of the Legends Football League's LFL Canada division played at the Abbotsford Entertainment & Sports Centre.

-Abbotsford's Jane and Gerry Swan Track at Rotary Stadium is home to the Valley Royals Track & Field Club, who have produced numerous Olympians including two for the 2008 Olympics.
+Abbotsford's Jane and Gerry Swan Track at Rotary Stadium is home to the Valley Royals Track & Field Club, who have produced numerous Olympians, including two for the 2008 Olympics.
 Rotary Stadium was also home to the now-defunct Abbotsford Air Force of the Canadian Junior Football League.

 Abbotsford has a superior youth soccer program, winning two national titles, and numerous provincial titles.
 It is also home of soccer all-stars Sophie Schmidt, Brad Petoom and Adam Lang.
 Abbotsford is home to the Abbotsford Mariners of the United Soccer Leagues Premier Development League, the highest level of amateur soccer in North America.

 Abbotsford is home to many high school sports, with Abbotsford Senior Secondary School, W.J.
 Mouat Secondary, Rick Hansen Secondary, Robert Bateman Secondary, St. John Brebeuf Secondary, Yale Secondary, and the Mennonite Educational Institute, among others, doing very well in track and field, volleyball, basketball, and football.
 These schools have consistently ranked among the highest in the province.
 The Yale Secondary senior boys basketball team, under Coach Al Friesen, won the 2008 'AAA' provincial boys' basketball championship.

 Abbotsford's rugby club supports three men's teams, two women's teams, U19 men's and women's, U15 U16 and U17 men's, and a great mini rugby program.
 Many of Abbotsford's players have gone on to play for Canada, such as Erin Lockwood, Ryan McWhinney, Scott Hunter and Brodie Henderson.

-In Olympic sports, Abbotsford's Alana Kraus has won medals in short-track speed skating.
+In Olympic sports, Abbotsford's Alanna Kraus has won medals in short-track speed skating.

 Crime

-In 2005, the Abbotsford–Mission metropolitan area had the highest property crime rate and the second highest violent crime rate for cities with a population of 100,000 to 500,000 in Canada.
+In 2005, the Abbotsford–Mission metropolitan area had the highest property crime rate and the second-highest violent crime rate among cities with a population of 100,000 to 500,000 in Canada.

 The metropolitan area had the highest rate of homicides nationally for two years running (2008 and 2009) with a rate of 5.22 homicides per 100,000 population, compared with the national average of 1.81.
 In 2010, the rate was 2.3.

 The City of Abbotsford has its own municipal police force, one of eleven municipal police forces in British Columbia.
-It is the third largest municipal police force in British Columbia (behind Vancouver and Victoria).
+It is the third-largest municipal police force in British Columbia (behind Vancouver and Victoria).
 As of 2006, the Abbotsford Police Department employed nearly 200 officers and 80 civilian employees.

 The Abbotsford Police Department was officially formed in 1995 when the District of Matsqui and the District of Abbotsford amalgamated to become the City of Abbotsford.
 Prior to the amalgamation, the District of Matsqui was patrolled by the Matsqui police and the District of Abbotsford by the RCMP.
 During the referendum citizens elected to keep a municipal police force.